dxw/playbook/src/working-here/pay-pension-and-benefits.md

 parental leave.

 When you know you are pregnant please tell us as soon as you are comfortable.
-We can restrict this knowledge to your Director, Line Manager and People Manager and it will allow us to check that your working arrangements are safe, help you manage any pregnancy related sickness and make sure you are paid for time off for
+We can restrict this knowledge to your Director, Line Manager and People team and it will allow us to check that your working arrangements are safe, help you manage any pregnancy related sickness and make sure you are paid for time off for